mikeham98/chat-bot/README.md

 </div>

 ## Tests
 To run my unit tests please run `npm test`.
-I have not created integration tests as it would take much longer to do so.
+I have not created integration tests as it would take much longer to do so.<br/>
 Test Coverage - 90.59% Statements, 80.99% Branches, 89.66% Functions, 90.18% Lines.

 ## ChatBots